finopsfoundation/framework/framework/personas.md

   </div>
   <div class="p-4">
     <h2 class="mt-0">Engineering and Operations</h2>
-    <p>Engineers and ops team members, such as Lead Software Engineer, Principal Systems Engineer, Cloud Architect, Service Delivery Manager, Engineering Manager, or Director of Platform Engineering, focus on building and supporting services for the organization.
-Cost is introduced as a metric in the same way other performance metrics are tracked and monitored.
-Teams consider the efficient design and use of resources via such activities as rightsizing (the process of resizing cloud resources to better match the workload requirements), allocating container costs, finding unused storage and compute, and identifying whether spending anomalies are expected.</p>
+    <p>Engineers and Ops team members, such as Lead Software Engineers, Principal Systems Engineers, Cloud Architects, Service Delivery Managers, Engineering Managers, or Directors of Platform Engineering, focus on building and supporting services for the organization.
+Cost is introduced as a metric in the same way that other performance metrics are tracked and monitored.
+Members of these teams consider the efficient design and use of resources via activities like rightsizing (the process of resizing cloud resources to better match the workload requirements), allocating container costs, finding unused storage and compute, and identifying whether spending anomalies are expected.</p>
   </div>
 </div>